NZ Recommend Majors

 Career opportunities

-Quantity Surveyors mainly work for property developers and construction companies.
-They are employed by construction firms (residential or commercial) to manage construction costs, contracts, and project monitoring, as well as to supervise junior Quantity Surveyors.
-Responsibilities also include ordering materials, coordinating with on-site managers, and completing administrative tasks to ensure smooth project completion.
-Experienced Quantity Surveyors can advance to managerial roles, establish consulting firms, or manage tender documentation for construction projects.
+Quantity Surveyors in New Zealand mainly work for property developers and construction companies, where they are employed by residential and commercial construction firms to manage construction costs, contracts, and project monitoring, as well as supervise junior Quantity Surveyors.
+Their responsibilities also include ordering materials, coordinating with on-site managers, and completing administrative tasks to ensure smooth project completion.

-As Quantity Surveying is included in New Zealand’s long-term skill shortage list, many programs offer partner work visas and children’s tuition support during study, making it an attractive pathway for international students.
+Experienced Quantity Surveyors in New Zealand can progress into senior management roles, establish their own consultancy firms, or handle tender documentation and contract administration for large-scale construction projects.
+As Quantity Surveying in New Zealand is listed on the long-term skill shortage list, many study programs also offer partner work visas and children’s tuition support, making it an attractive pathway for international students.

 Recommend Majors